homeflow/homeflow.github.io/_posts/cms-pages/2014-01-04-content-blocks.md

 modal-id: content-blocks
 category: cms-pages
 ---
 Regularly used on content pages (but also elsewhere on a theme), content blocks allow dynamic insertion of content on an agency by agency basis.
 A number of stock content blocks exist (e.g the footer block), but you can also [create your own](/pages#theme-content-blocks) and output where required.
+Log on to your agency admin and navigate to ``/configure/website/content/content/list`` to see the full list.

 Content blocks are called by name and in their most basic form are rendered out to a page as follows: